-The Company continued to enhance its disclosure on its sustainability performance through the release of its 2021 Sustainability Report, which is available on the Company's website at www.gibsonenergy.com.
-The report focuses on Gibson's sustainability performance to date, the meaningful work that has been accomplished and the work that is currently underway including, highlighting the progress made toward the Company's sustainability targets and updating to Gibson's annual sustainability performance metrics.
+The Company continued to enhance its disclosure on its sustainability performance through the release of its 2022 Sustainability Update Report in September 2023, which is available on the Company's website at www.gibsonenergy.com.
+The report focuses on Gibson's sustainability performance and the meaningful work that was accomplished or is currently underway since the 2021 Sustainability Report was published the previous year.
+In addition, the 2022 Sustainability Update Report highlights the progress made toward the Company's sustainability targets and provides an update to Gibson's sustainability performance metrics.
 The report content was guided by the TCFD recommendations as well as the SASB standards for the Midstream and Refining & Marketing industries and the GRI Core option.